algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 A ~15x improvement is definitely worth it — and the memory overhead is not large, as we only need to store pointers (indices, actually) for internal nodes.
 It may be higher, because we need to fetch two separate memory blocks, or lower, because we need to handle updates somehow.
 Either way, this will be an interesting optimization problem.

-That's it.
-This implementation should outperform even the [state-of-the-art indexes](http://kaldewey.com/pubs/FAST__SIGMOD10.pdf) used in high-performance databases, though it's mostly due to the fact that data structures used in real databases have to support fast updates while we don't.

-The problem has more dimensions.

-NEON would require some [trickery](https://github.com/WebAssembly/simd/issues/131)

-Note that this implementation is very specific to the architecture.
-Older CPUs and CPUs on mobile devices don't have 256-bit wide registers and will crash (but they likely have 128-bit SIMD so the loop can still be split in 4 parts instead of 2), non-Intel CPUs have their own instruction sets for SIMD, and some computers even have different cache line size.
+It seems possible to implement a 10-20x faster `std::set` and a 3-5x faster `absl::btree_set`.

 ### Acknowledgements

-This [StackOverflow answer](https://stackoverflow.com/questions/20616605/using-simd-avx-sse-for-tree-traversal) by Cory Nelson is where I took the permuted SIMD routine.
+This [StackOverflow answer](https://stackoverflow.com/questions/20616605/using-simd-avx-sse-for-tree-traversal) by Cory Nelson is where I took the permuted 16-element search trick from.

 <!--